 Baking Tips For jiffy cornbread casserole

-1. We recommend you to shred your own cheese.
-If you use the store bought pre-shredded cheese, your casserole may be greasy.
+We recommend you to shred your own cheese.
+If you use the store-bought pre-shredded cheese, your casserole may be greasy.
 Freshly shredded cheese makes most dishes that are cooked or baked much better.

-3. Our jiffy cornbread casserole can be also made in a Crock-Pot.
-In this case, combine all ingredients except cheddar cheese a large bowl.
+Our jiffy cornbread casserole can also be made in a Crock-Pot.
+In this case, combine all ingredients except cheddar cheese in a large bowl.
 Add the mixture to a lightly greased Crock-Pot, and top with shredded cheddar.
 Cook on high for 2-3 hours or for 4 on low.

 Can you freeze jiffy cornbread casserole?